nicolaskruchten/pivottable/ReadMe.md

 ## What does it do?

 PivotTable.js' basic function is to turn a data set into a summary table and then optionally add a true 2-d drag'n'drop UI to allow a user to manipulate this summary table, turning it into a pivot table, very similar to the one found in older versions of Microsoft Excel with a bunch of extra developer-oriented features and some visualization effects.
-With [optional add-ons](https://github.com/nicolaskruchten/pivottable/wiki/Optional-Extra-Renderers), the summary table can be rendered various kinds of charts, turning the pivot table into a pivot chart.
+With [optional add-ons](https://github.com/nicolaskruchten/pivottable/wiki/Optional-Extra-Renderers), the summary table can be rendered as various kinds of charts, turning the pivot table into a pivot chart.

 ![image](http://nicolas.kruchten.com/pivottable/images/animation.gif)